cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: alternate text
     :figclass: align-center

 The defaults tab screen defines the default specifications, settings and services provided when a cluster is initially created.
 The provider, hardware type and image type can be selected from the drop down menu among those defined in their corresponding sections.
-The 'Config' box allows JSON-formatted input to define additional custom configurations for defaults.
+The 'Config' box allows JSON-formatted input to define additional custom configurations for defaults (for more information, see :doc:`Macros </guide/admin/macros>`).
 Multiple service can be added as default software capabilities; select a service from a drop down menu and click 'Add service' to add.
 To remove a service, press the '-' next to the service you want removed.

 .. figure:: catalog-screenshot-3.png